-- (4) An authorised meter adjuster who has tested a taximeter in accordance with this regulation must provide, to the person required to present the vehicle under subregulation (2), a certificate, or similar document, specifying the results of the test and stating - (a) whether or not the taximeter is correctly - (i) measuring waiting times and distances travelled; and - (ii) calculating and displaying fares in accordance with the relevant fares; and - (b) any other information that the authorised meter adjuster considers relevant.
+(4) An authorised meter adjuster who has tested a taximeter in accordance with this regulation must provide, to the person required to present the vehicle under subregulation (2), a test certificate relating to the testing of the taximeter.

-(5) An authorised meter adjuster who issues a person with a test certificate or similar document under subregulation (4) must provide a copy of the certificate to the Commission within 7 days after the testing of the taximeter.
+An authorised meter adjuster who issues a (5) person with a test certificate must provide a copy of the certificate to the Commission within 14 days after the testing of the taximeter.